 NHRA: Experience Trumps Youth – The three NHRA Mello Yello Series winners at this weekend’s NHRA New England Nationals at New England Dragway have 28 world championships between them so experience was definitely the name of the game.
-Tony Schumacher (8-time champion), John Force (16-time champion), and Greg Anderson (4-time champion) took home the wins for Top Fuel, Funny Car, and Pro Stock respectively.
+Tony Schumacher (eight-time champion), John Force (16-time champion), and Greg Anderson (four-time champion) took home the wins for Top Fuel, Funny Car and Pro Stock respectively.

 For Schumacher and the U.S. Army team, the victory was particularly sweet.
 What was the 79th career victory for “the Sarge” was also a nice present for to help celebrate the 240th birthday of the U.S. Army.

-Schumacher also defeated Morgan Lucas, Clay Millican, and Spencer Massey on his way to a final round matchup with 3-time series champion Larry Dixon.
+Schumacher also defeated Morgan Lucas, Clay Millican and Spencer Massey on his way to a final round matchup with three-time series champion Larry Dixon.
 Schumacher earned the Wally with a run of 3.809 seconds at 320.74 mph to Dixon’s 3.881 seconds, 319.60 mph.

 “I raced here 38 or 40 years ago before most of you were born to come back and have one race on the circuit that I couldn’t win; I needed this race win.
 One of these days I am going to go out and it is going to break my heart but I ain’t leaving until I win all of them and now I’ll try and win all of them twice.
 This was a great day,” said Force.

-XFINITY: Fast and Furious for Kyle Busch at Michigan – Finally making his return to the XFINITY Series, Kyle Busch was back with a demeanor that we haven’t seen from him in quite a while.
-Though he didn’t have the best car at the two-mile oval on Saturday, the division’s all-time wins leader surely made sure that he was in Victory Lane when it was all said and done.
+Xfinity Series: Fast and Furious for Kyle Busch at Michigan – Finally making his return to the Xfinity Series, Kyle Busch was back with a demeanor that we haven’t seen from him in quite a while.
+Though he didn’t have the best car at the 2-mile oval on Saturday, the division’s all-time wins leader surely made sure that he was in Victory Lane when it was all said and done.